saiaryansahoo/Food-Bridge/README.md

 # FoodBridge

-FoodBridge is a Flutter-based mobile application designed to bridge the gap between food providers and consumers.
-This project aims to streamline the process of food delivery and management.
+FoodBridge is a Flutter-based mobile application designed to bridge the gap between resturants and NGO's.
+This project aims to streamline the process of food delivery and deliver the food to the needy ones.

 ## Features